Shouting from the Areopagus

 A recent New York Times article noted that one of the most finite resources in the world now is human attention.
 Every given moment is a transaction in the attention economy.
 “Every single action we take - calling our grandparents, cleaning up the kitchen, or today, scrolling through our phones - is a transaction.
 We are taking what precious little attention we have and diverting it toward something else.
 It’s a zero-sum proposition.
 When you pay attention to one thing, you ignore something else.”
 Living in a global environment, the competition to get noticed is huge.
 Oddly, it does not drive people away from screen time.
 We generate our own content to feed the big machine, because we want just one scant moment to call our own.
 We want people to pay attention.

-You can’t escape the attention economy.
-But we can explore how our attention is solicited and its effect.
-We can consider if our time is better directed toward the people around us, and more worthy ideas.
-We can pay attention to how we pay attention, for better or worse.
+We can’t escape the attention economy.
+But we can explore its effect in our own lives.
+We can consider if our time is better directed toward more worthy pursuits.
+We can pay attention to how we pay attention.

 It makes me better understand what is behind some of my own hobbies.
 It’s about control.
 Having a hobby lets you feel in control of your time.
 Oddly, the hobbies I cherish like reading, and woodworking, taking a bike ride, are all the kind that does not consult the clock.
 In the shop, something is done when it is done.
 The process will absorb you.
 It’s intentional focused time with nothing intervening.
 Because my client is myself, I can disconnect from the world.
 How long I take to wrestle over some detail like fitting a panel - matters only to me.